-The picture on the right shows her brows done with both microblading and shading.
-This creates brows with an extra layer of depth and definition.
+The picture on the right shows her brows done with the microblading and shading technique.
+This creates beautiful brows with an extra layer of depth and definition.

-- Prefer bolder brows and fill in their eyebrows very solid on a daily basis
+- Prefer medium to bolder brows and like to fill in their eyebrows on a daily basis

 - Have dark coarse hairs in their brow area